Defendant in opioid case says he was helping people

 Aaron Shamo testified Tuesday in a U.S. courtroom in Salt Lake City, just miles from the suburban basement where authorities say he and a friend pressed thousands of fentanyl-laced fake oxycodone pills that were sold online and shipped across the country.

-Prosecutors say the drugs caused at least one fatal overdose and perhaps dozens more as the nation’s opioid crisis spiraled into a fentanyl epidemic in 2016.
+Prosecutors said the drugs caused at least one fatal overdose and perhaps dozens more as the nation’s opioid crisis spiraled into a fentanyl epidemic in 2016.

 Shamo acknowledges selling drugs online and says his friends were also deeply involved.